apasarkar/jnormcorre/docs/source/Algo.rst

     to get an updated global template.

 Steps 1 - 3 are repeated iteratively across the frames of the movie.
-In the end-to-end pipeline (using the jnormcorre.motion_correction.MotionCorrect object) we do steps 1 - 3 a few times with rigid motion correction and then afterwards with piecewise rigid motion correction.
+In the end-to-end pipeline (using the :class:`~jnormcorre.motion_correction.MotionCorrect` object) we do steps 1 - 3 a few times with rigid motion correction and then afterwards with piecewise rigid motion correction.